lecroy/portfolio2018/mural.md

   </p>
   <figure class="figure-inline">
     <img src="img/mural/chairs-copy.png" class="mural-chairs-copy" alt="Working on the copy for the signup flow" />
-    <figcaption class="case-study-caption">Nailing the copy is as important as nailing hte visual design.
+    <figcaption class="case-study-caption">Nailing the copy is as important as nailing the visual design.
 Probably moreso.</figcaption>
   </figure>
   <p class="page-body-copy">
-    Finally at the bottom of the sidebar I have a menu to access my personal information and account-related things.
-This is a pattern I'm familiar with and don't see any issue here except for the large font size mentioned regarding the Workspace dropdown.
+    While I ended up leaving Mural before this work shipped as part of the company-wide rebrand, and thus can't speak to it's impact, I'm proud of where we ended up and think the flow looks fantastic in production today.
+It lives up to the promise of the brand and website and keeps the user engaged and interested as the product makes its ever-important first impression.
   </p>
   <h4 class="page-body-interior-subhead">
     Component 2: Top bar